michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ## 1.1 Overview

 Beginning to take data science methods and apply them to various urban policy questions can be useful, if only for exploratory analysis.
-While policy questions require more calibrated economic modeling, often we want some effective models to make adjustments to assumptions or to inform decisions.
-For this, the multiple linear regression is a useful tool, and the data science method of splitting data into training and test datasets works well to begin to build a model and learn more about the dataset.
-For instance, what factors go into sales sale prices?
-In this quick introduction, which draws from Brett Lantz's *Machine Learning with R*, I am going to do some basic multiple linear regression modeling to predict housing selling prices in R.
+While policy questions require more domain specific (that is, economic) modeling, often we want some effective models to begin to inform how our domain knowledge will fit with the work of generalizing from datasets--that is, the most useful reductions of the total number of possible models to the more domain-specific.

+For this still-exploratory work, multiple linear regression is a useful tool, as is the data science method of splitting data into training and test datasets.
+For instance, what factors go into house sale prices?
+In this quick introduction, which draws from the general outlook of Brett Lantz's *Machine Learning with R*, and several great walkthroughs emerging from a Kaggle competition using the dataset, I am going to show how to do some basic multiple linear regression modeling to predict housing selling prices in R.

 This will include:
 - Importing the dataset